Mount Edziza: Hazards and monitoring

 Mount Edziza trachyte and rhyolite have silica-rich compositions that are comparable to those associated with the most powerful eruptions around the world; parts of northwestern Canada could be affected by an ash column if an explosive eruption were to happen from the volcano.
 Ash columns can drift for thousands of kilometres downwind and often become increasingly spread out over a larger area with increasing distance from an erupting vent.
-Mount Edziza lies under a major air route from Vancouver, British Columbia to Whitehorse, Yukon, suggesting the volcano poses a potential threat to air traffic.
+Mount Edziza lies under a major air route from Vancouver, British Columbia to Whitehorse, Yukon, suggesting that the volcano poses a potential threat to air traffic.
 Volcanic ash reduces visibility and can cause jet engine failure, as well as damage to other aircraft systems.

 Like other volcanoes in Canada, Mount Edziza is not monitored closely enough by the Geological Survey of Canada to ascertain its activity level.
 The Canadian National Seismograph Network has been established to monitor earthquakes throughout Canada, but it is too far away to provide an accurate indication of activity under the mountain.
 It may sense an increase in seismic activity if Mount Edziza becomes highly restless, but this may only provide a warning for a large eruption; the system might detect activity only once the volcano has started erupting.
 If Mount Edziza were to erupt, mechanisms exist to orchestrate relief efforts.
 The Interagency Volcanic Event Notification Plan was created to outline the notification procedure of some of the main agencies that would respond to an erupting volcano in Canada, an eruption close to the Canada–United States border or any eruption that would affect Canada.